GM In-Depth

 - GM Food/Feed: gaps in research

-Important 2003 lecture by Dr Pusztai, with overheads
+Important 2003 lecture by Dr Pusztai, with review paper

 - Bioscience Resource Project US website with high quality scientific info & analysis